Kole

 Kole Weathers is a fictional character appearing in American comic books published by DC Comics.
-She is a short-lived member of the Teen Titans who possesses the ability to generate crystals.
-Kole was introduced and killed during the events of Crisis on Infinite Earths, and has rarely appeared since.
+Kole was created by Marv Wolfman and George Pérez, and first appeared in The New Teen Titans (vol. 2) #9 (June 1985).
+Shortly after her introduction, Kole was killed off in the storyline Crisis on Infinite Earths.
+Decades after her death, Kole returned in the 2018 series Heroes in Crisis.

 Tara Strong voices Kole in the animated series Teen Titans.

+Publication history

+Kole was introduced in the series The New Teen Titans, shortly before the storyline Crisis on Infinite Earths.
+In Crisis on Infinite Earths, Kole was killed off.
+Writer Marv Wolfman, who worked on both The New Teen Titans and Crisis on Infinite Earths, stated that he decided to kill off Kole after hearing from other writers, who wanted one of his characters to die.
+In retrospect, Wolfman regretted killing off Kole.

 Fictional character biography

 Kole as shown in The New Teen Titans #9 (1985).

 Professor Abel Weathers, paranoid of an impending nuclear holocaust, seeks to find a way for humanity to survive the fallout through forced evolution.
 One of the test subjects in his experiments is his 16-year-old daughter, Kole, whom he grafts with crystal and promethium.
 Her father's experiments give Kole the ability to create and control crystal at will.

 Kole is kidnapped by Theia, who forces her to construct a crystal prison on Mount Olympus for her use.
 Theia comes into conflict with the Teen Titans and is killed in the ensuing battle, with Kole being freed.
-Lilith Clay, a member of the Titans who possesses limited precognition, senses "dark clouds of destruction" around Kole.
+Lilith Clay, a member of the Titans who possesses precognition, senses "dark clouds of destruction" around Kole.
 She attempts to prevent her from returning to Earth, but Kole refuses.
 Kole is taken in by Adeline Kane and befriends Adeline's son Joseph, who she briefly enters a relationship with.

 Kole attempts to reunite with her parents, only for her father to capture the Titans and attempt to experiment on them.
 In the ensuing conflict, Abel's laboratory is destroyed.
-Abel, his wife Marilyn, and their test subjects emerge from the wreckage, transformed into insectoid forms.
+Abel, his wife Marilyn, and their test subjects emerge from the wreckage, transformed into insect-like forms.

-During the 1985 event Crisis on Infinite Earths, Kole attempts to save the Robin and Huntress of Earth-Two from the Anti-Monitor's Shadow Demons.
+In Crisis on Infinite Earths, Kole attempts to save the Robin and Huntress of Earth-Two from the Anti-Monitor's Shadow Demons.
 She fails and all three are killed by the demons, with their bodies never being found.

-During the 2005 event Infinite Crisis, Kole is briefly resurrected and placed under the control of Brother Blood, who forces her to battle the Teen Titans.
-She is defeated and returned to the grave along with the other undead Titans.

-In the 2006 storyline "One Year Later", Kid Eternity summons Kole from the afterlife to help locate the soul of Kid Devil's aunt Marla.
-After Kid Devil tells Kole that he had read about her in the Titans archives and thinks she is cool, she expresses gratitude and says she wishes that he could have been a member of the team while she was still alive.
-Kole returns to her resting place, leaving Kid Eternity and Kid Devil to continue on their own.

-Kole is resurrected following the DC Rebirth relaunch and appears in Heroes in Crisis (2019) as a patient at the Sanctuary therapy center.
+Kole is resurrected following the DC Rebirth relaunch and appears in Heroes in Crisis as a patient at the Sanctuary therapy center.